VHSL Weight Control Program

 Click HERE to Access WCP Information Links and Documents

-VHSL Wrestling Weight Control Program Workshop Schedule has been posted.
+VHSL Wrestling Weight Control Program Workshop Schedule will be posted and opened during the week of September 13, 2018.
 If you are interested in becoming a certified measurer, please click on the Certified Measures tab above.
-Here you will be able to view the workshop schedule, sign up for a course.
-Reminder that this year (2016-17) there will be no option to take an online tutorial to maintain VHSL Certified Measurer Status.
-All certified measurers must attend a workshop this fall (2016).
+There you will be able to view the workshop schedule and sign up for a course.
+Reminder that this year (2018-19) there WILL BE AN OPTION to take an online tutorial to maintain VHSL Certified Measurer Status.
+All NEW certified measurers must register for a workshop this fall (2018).
+You are asked to register for the workshop of your choice early.
+Registration for workshops should open September 13th.
+Workshops are scheduled throughout the state between September through November 2018.

 If you have any questions, please do not hesitate to email Paul Rupp (firstname.lastname@example.org).